 Los Angeles Municipal Art Gallery

 The Los Angeles Municipal Art Gallery’s mission is to be responsive to the human experience.
+It is owned and operated by the City of Los Angeles, Department of Cultural Affairs.

 Established in 1954, the Los Angeles Municipal Art Gallery (LAMAG) is the longest running institution in Los Angeles devoted solely to exhibiting art.
 The gallery focuses on artists from Los Angeles – in particular underrepresented artists whose work may not otherwise have found a platform.
 Our exhibitions, educational and public programs aim to inspire conversation about the contemporary issues and ideas that resonate most with the people of Los Angeles.
 Many local artists who have exhibited at the gallery have gone on to become fixtures of the international art world, including Eleanor Antin, John Baldessari, Mark Bradford, Vija Celmins, David Hammons, Barbara Kruger, Kerry James Marshall, Senga Nengudi, Catherine Opie and Ed Ruscha.
 Today, the gallery continues to build on this rich legacy, operating as a site of discovery for outstanding work by the city’s most exciting artists, from recent graduates to practitioners with years of experience.